sreitich/sreitich.github.io/_posts/2025-3-15-cone-trace.markdown

 Here's a clearer look at what our sweep actually looks like, since, in practice, the distance between each sphere is incredibly small:

 ![Sphere Sweep Visual 2]({{ '/' | absolute_url }}/assets/images/per-post/cone-trace/cone-trace-sweep-02.png){: .align-center}

+Let's start with a signature for our function.
+I usually put this in a blueprint function library named something like `UMathUtilities`:

+{% highlight c++ %}
+UFUNCTION(BlueprintCallable, Category = "Collision", Meta = (WorldContext = "WorldContextObject", AutoCreateRefTerm = "ActorsToIgnore", DisplayName = "Multi Cone Trace By Channel", AdvancedDisplay = "TraceColor, TraceHitColor, DrawTime", Keywords = "sweep")) static bool ConeTraceMulti(const UObject* WorldContextObject, const FVector Start, const FQuat Direction, float ConeHeight, float ConeHalfAngle, ETraceTypeQuery TraceChannel, bool bTraceComplex, const TArray<AActor*>& ActorsToIgnore, EDrawDebugTrace::Type DrawDebugType, TArray<FHitResult>& OutHits, bool bIgnoreSelf, FLinearColor TraceColor = FLinearColor::Red, FLinearColor TraceHitColor = FLinearColor::Green, float DrawTime = 5.0f);
+{% endhighlight %}

+This function performs a multi-sweep using a collision channel.
+You could easily refactor this into a helper function to re-use it for a `ConeTraceSingle` function, and additional functions for `TraceByProfile` and `TraceForObjects`, like Unreal does for all of its built-in trace shapes.
+{: .notice--info}

+The important parameters here are `ConeHeight` and `ConeHalfAngle`.
+I'm choosing to define the cone by these parameters because this is what designers usually care about: the range of the trace (the cone's height) and the maximum angle of the trace (which is really the cone's _half_-angle).

+With these parameters, we can calculate the length and the radius of a sphere sweep that encompasses our cone:

+{% highlight c++ %}
+bool UMathUtilities::SweepConeByChannel(
+    const UObject* WorldContextObject,
+    const FVector Start,
+    const FQuat Direction,
+    float ConeHeight,
+    float ConeHalfAngle,
+    ETraceTypeQuery TraceChannel,
+    bool bTraceComplex,
+    const TArray<AActor*>& ActorsToIgnore,
+    EDrawDebugTrace::Type DrawDebugType,
+    TArray<FHitResult>& OutHits,
+    bool bIgnoreSelf,
+    FLinearColor TraceColor = FLinearColor::Red,
+    FLinearColor TraceHitColor = FLinearColor::Green,
+    float DrawTime = 5.0f)
+{
+    ECollisionChannel CollisionChannel = UEngineTypes::ConvertToCollisionChannel(TraceChannel);

+    static const FName ConeTraceMultiName
+    FCollisionQueryParams Params(SCENE_QUERY_STAT(TEXT("ConeTraceMulti"), bTraceComplex, ActorsToIgnore, bIgnoreSelf, WorldContextObject);

+    UWorld* World = GEngine->GetWorldFromContextObject(WorldContextObject, EGetWorldErrorMode::LogAndReturnNull);
+    if (!World)
+    {
+        return false;
+    }

+    TArray<FHitResult> TempHitResults;

+    const FVector End = Start + (Direction * ConeHeight);

+    const double ConeHalfAngleRad = FMath::DegreesToRadians(ConeHalfAngle);
+    const double ConeBaseRadius = ConeHeight * tan(ConeHalfAngleRad);
+    const FCollisionShape SphereSweep = FCollisionShape::MakeSphere(ConeBaseRadius);

+    // Perform a sweep encompassing an imaginary cone.
+    World->SweepMultiByChannel(HitResults, Start, End, Rot, TraceChannel, SphereSweep, Params);
+}
+{% endhighlight %}

+The distance of the sweep should be the height of the cone, which is given.
+The starting location and direction are given, so we can multiply that distance by the trace's direction to get the point where the trace should end.

+The radius of the sweep should be the radius of the _base_ of the cone, so it can fully encompass the entire shape, but we didn't make this a parameter.

+A cone's height, angle, and radius are all related, so it only takes two of these values to define it.
+I chose to use the height and angle because it's more intuitive to define a cone by these attributes, rather than its radius.
+However, because these values are related, we can calculate the radius we want using the height and angle of the cone:

+![TODO]

+$${r} = {h} \cdot \tan({θ})$$